mpr-lab/MotheterRemote/GUI/prototypes/Prototype1.md

  * Swing GUI that sends single-line commands to a Python host server
  * and prints any response in a console window.
  */
-public class piCommandGUI extends JFrame {
+public class prototypes.piCommandGUI extends JFrame {
     /* ---------- GUI components ---------- */
     private final JTextField inputField;
     private final JTextArea console;